February 4, 2016

 Next Wednesday, Feb.
 10, Circles Ashland will meet at the Theater at 7 p.m.
 This group is working to find housing solutions for all of Ashland’s families.

 Hey, Valentine Town- do you have plans for next weekend?
 There are so many things to do in town, from watching “Pretty Woman” at the Ashland Theater, to listening to Susan Greenbaum at the Ashland Coffee & Tea.
 There’s no need to take off to the big city; love is all around!

 One of my favorite movies is coming to the stage at Randolph-Macon!
 “Steel Magnolias” will run at the Cobb Theater Feb.
 17-20, at 8 p.m.
 Come step inside Truvy’s beauty salon in Chinquapin, Louisiana; tickets are $5 for the public and free to R-MC students and staff.

-Call or email with your Ashland news: (804) 310-5320, email@example.com.
-Have a great weekend, Ashland; enjoy this last bit of summer!
+Call or email me with your Ashland news: (804) 310-5320, email@example.com.
+Have a wonderful weekend!